7 Ways to Film a Testimonial Video Production

 Static shots can be done well, but you see the same thing all the time – so why not try something new!

 Using 2 cameras or more for your video shoot is becoming more and more common and for a great reason!

 Editing seamlessly between two different shots gives a much more interesting feel to the video – especially if they are quite contrasting.

-For example a wide shot that shows the world behind them, then perhaps a close on on the face or the hands (if they move them a lot) Then the final video uses a mixture of both these angles.
+For example, a wide shot that shows the world behind them – giving more context to the interview, then perhaps a close on the face or the hands (if they move them a lot) the final video uses a mixture of both these angles.

 It also has another benefit, the video editor can easily remove sections that don’t sound as good.
-For example if the interviewee rambles a little bit, or has a long pause – cutting this out and switching the the new shot keeps the overall flow of the video very smooth.
+For example, if the interviewee rambles a little bit, or has a long pause – cutting this out and switching the new shot keeps the overall flow of the video very smooth.

 Why not try standing your customer in front of a green screen whilst filming.
 This is means that instead of a natural environment, you can add graphics behind.

 This is great if you want to have a more ‘technological’ feeling approach, and want to include lots of support from charts or data.